tldr-pages/tldr/pages/common/viu.md

 `curl -s {{https://example.com/image.png}} | viu -`

-- Render a transparent image with a transparent background:
+- Render an image with a transparent background:

 `viu -t {{path/to/file}}`